 Which is why it’s important that there are donors who choose to give on a regular basis.
 Statistics show that repeat donors give more to nonprofits, not just over time, but also per gift.
 Which makes sense—once a donor has become invested in a nonprofit, they are often willing to give more to increase the organization’s impact.

 Repeat donors represent a significant chunk of fundraising dollars, and are a key piece of achieving year-end fundraising goals.
 But donor retention is following a troubling trend.

 According to a 2016 report from the Fundraising Effectiveness Project, while nonprofits are seeing an increase in the number of new donors, the overall donor retention rate in the U.S. has been below 50% since 2008—and it’s declining.

-With 1.5 million nonprofit organizations in the U.S., and over 4,000 just in the state of Vermont, there’s more pressure than ever for your nonprofit to retain donors and raise the necessary amount of fundraising dollars.
-One of the best ways you can ensure your organization will meet its fundraising goals is by focusing your efforts on increasing donor loyalty.
+There are 1.5 million nonprofit organizations in the U.S., and over 4,000 just in the state of Vermont.
+That means more pressure than ever for your nonprofit to retain donors and raise the necessary amount of fundraising dollars.
+One of the best ways you can ensure your organization will meet its fundraising goals is by focusing on increasing donor loyalty.
 Here are 10 ways you can work to do just that.

 1. Treat your Donor as A Friend

 We’re talking about increasing your donor retention rates, but it’s not about a number.
 It’s about building meaningful relationships with your donors.
 A gift is a step in your relationship with the donor, not just a transaction that increases funds.
 This may seem obvious to you if you work for a nonprofit.
 But it’s important to always keep in mind as you look for ways to enhance your fundraising efforts and ensure donors remain involved with your organization.
 Make sure there are multiple ways your donors can engage and interact with you, through blogs, social media, email, and more.